Lose Your Love

-"Lose Your Love" is a song by English synth-pop duo Blancmange, released in October 1985 as the second single from their third studio album Believe You Me (1985).
+"Lose Your Love" is a song by the English synth-pop duo Blancmange, released on 28 October 1985 as the second single from their third studio album, Believe You Me (1985).
 It was written by Neil Arthur and Stephen Luscombe, and produced by Stewart Levine.
 "Lose Your Love" reached No. 77 in the UK, which was the duo's first single to fail to reach the Top 40 since 1982's "Feel Me".
 In the United States, it was a dance hit, reaching No. 2 on the Billboard Dance/Club Play Songs Chart.

 Release

 For its release as a single, "Lose Your Love" was remixed.
 The B-side, "John", also appeared on Believe You Me (1985).
 The single was released in the UK, Canada, Japan and Europe by London Records, while it was released in America through Sire Records.
 In the UK only, a special double 7" vinyl gatefold release was issued.
 The bonus 7" vinyl featured an extended remix of the duo's 1983 hit single "That's Love, That It Is" and "Game Above My Head (Extended Remix)".

 For 12" editions of the single, an extended version of "Lose Your Love" was created, along with "Mixing on the Ceiling", a 10 minute medley of various Blancmange songs.
 In the US, the 12" vinyl release featured the extended version of "Lose Your Love", while the B-side was an extended version of the West India Company track "Ave Maria", featuring Vince Clarke as guest musician on pyrotechnics.
 "Ave Maria (Om Ganesha)" was originally released as West India Company's debut single in 1984.